Donor Profile

 Budget

-The IAE has grown in recent years.
-For example, ‘Budget 2018’ added CA$2.0 billion (US$1.5 billion) incrementally over five years.
-‘Budget 2019’ outlined a much more modest increase of only CA$100 million (US$75 million) in FY2023/24.
+This decline in Canada’s IAE comes after several years of growth.
+For example, Budget 2018 added CAD2 billion ( US$1.5 billion) incrementally over five years.
+Budget 2019 outlined a much more modest increase of only CAD100 million ( US$75 million) in FY2019/20.
 Although the government did not release a budget in 2020, Canada’s response to the global COVID-19 crisis resulted in the largest-ever single increase to the IAE.
-In FY2020/21, Canada’s spending on international assistance reached a record high CA$7.6 billion (US$5.7 billion), according to the latest budget documents.
+In FY2021/22, Canada’s spending on international assistance reached CAD7.6 billion ( US$6.1 billion), followed by a record high CAD8.1 billion ( US$6.2 billion) in FY2022/23.

 Canada’s fiscal year runs from April 1 to March 31.
 Key stages in Canada’s budget process include:

-• Pre-budget consultation process begins, including public outreach and parliamentary consultations with external stakeholders: From June to August, the Department of Finance invites CSOs and other stakeholders to submit suggestions on the budget, including on development.
+- Pre-budget consultation process begins, including public outreach and parliamentary consultations with external stakeholders: From June to August, the Department of Finance invites CSOs and other stakeholders to submit suggestions on the budget, including on development.
 The pre-budget consultation process provides direct opportunities to advocate for issues around the overall ODA envelope;

-• Fall Fiscal Update and Public Accounts of Canada are released: Around November, the Department of Finance tables its Fall Fiscal Update and Public Accounts.
+- Fall Fiscal Update and Public Accounts of Canada are released: Around November, the Department of Finance tables its Fall Fiscal Update and Public Accounts.
 These provide an update of projections since the previous budget.
-Around this time the House of Commons’ Finance and Foreign Affairs Committees hold consultations.
+Around this time, the House of Commons’ Finance and Foreign Affairs Committees hold consultations.
 These may provide direct opportunities to advocate for development issues, especially during the discussion of the Public Accounts, when the status of the execution of the previous year’s budgets is released;

-• Finance Minister develops budget strategy, Cabinet reviews it; Prime Minister and Finance Minister make final decisions: In early December, the Minister of Finance develops a budget strategy with input from the ‘Memoranda to the Cabinet’ from all departments.
+- Finance Minister develops budget strategy, Cabinet reviews it; Prime Minister and Finance Minister make final decisions: In early December, the Minister of Finance develops a budget strategy with input from the Memoranda to the Cabinet from all departments.
 It outlines policy priorities and financial asks.
 The Cabinet reviews these and budget proposals from December to January.
-The Prime Minister and the Finance Minister may make final adjustments until February/March; and
+The Prime Minister and the Minister of Finance may make final adjustments until February/March; and

-• ‘Main Estimates’ are tabled; Finance Minister delivers budget speech; budget is approved: The budget is usually presented to the House of Commons in February/March in a speech by the Finance Minister.
+- Main Estimates are tabled; Finance Minister delivers budget speech; budget is approved: The budget is usually presented to the House of Commons in February/March in a speech by the Minister of Finance.
+Although, it is not unusual for a budget to be tabled later than this; Canada’s Budget 2021 and Budget 2022 and Budget 2024 were all delivered in the month of April.
 The Main Estimates, which are the detailed spending plans for each department for the upcoming financial year, are tabled by the president of TBS in April; however, there are areas of surplus not included in the Main Estimates, as the government aims to maintain a ‘surprise’ factor around highly political areas, including development spending.

 Issue Deep-Dives